OWASP/www-chapter-belgium/tab_meetings.md

 He stood in the first line of the defenders when the Swiss Post Online Voting system was put up for a public intrusion test in 2019.
 The following year, he moderated a dialogue between the Swiss government and a group of two dozens researchers on online voting.
 This dialogue resulted in a report with several hundred pages.

 Christian Folini is a frequent speaker at conferences.
 When speaking, he tries to use his background in the humanities to explain hardcore technical topics to audiences of different backgrounds.
 [Twitter](https://twitter.com/ChrFolini)

+### 15 April 2021: ZAP Intro and Latest Features (by Simon Bennetts)
+This virtual chapter meeting will host **Simon Bennetts**!
+* **When?** From 17:00 until 18:00 CET.
+* **Registration?** via <https://owasp-belgium-virtual-chapter-meetings-2021.eventbrite.com/> (attendence **free of charge**)
+* **Where?** Online!
+[YouTube Livestream](https://www.youtube.com/watch?v=65-R52Z9wL8) - Zoom session via Eventbrite

+#### ZAP Intro and Latest Features
+Abstract will be available soon...

+#### Simon Bennetts
+Simon Bennetts is the OWASP Zed Attack Proxy (ZAP) Project Leader and a Distinguished Engineer at StackHawk, a company that uses ZAP to help users fix application security bugs before they hit production.

+He has talked about and demonstrated ZAP at conferences all over the world, including Blackhat, JavaOne, FOSDEM and OWASP AppSec EU, USA & AsiaPac.

+Prior to making the move into security he was a developer for 25 years and strongly believes that you cannot build secure web applications without knowing how to attack them.

 {::comment}